 I will be continuing woven shibori/indigo-dyed scarves/cowls, and will begin expanding into other wearables.
 Weaving Norwegian and Scandinavian inspired works for the home is in my plans this year.
 Early this year I ventured into another area of weaving,… tapestry.
 It is always good to learn new things.
 I hope to return to making wool socks on my antique sock machine by late summer.
 Plans for offering beginning weaving and spinning classes are on hold at present.

 In addition to my weaving studio space, there is a small gallery space I share with my daughter Sarah (Celtic Wolf Studio) who makes wire and stone jewelry, and my daughter-in-law Char (Heirloom Custom Wood Designs) who does woodworking, sign-making, and more.
-All three studios are on the premises, and are under the name Apple Tree Studios, named for the three large apple trees in our backyard.
+All three studios are on the premises, and are under the name Apple Tree Studios, named for the large apple trees in our backyard.

 I have been seeing many cancellations of various arts and fiber arts events today, a number of them here in Wisconsin.
-The Northwoods Art Tour(s), July 26-28, and again Oct.
-11-13.
-I am waiting to learn if the tour will happen this year or not.
-Again, please watch for updates.
+Northwoods Art Tour members are currently considering whether the July 26-28, and Oct.
+11-13 tours will be take place.
+When decisions are made I will post an update on that.